kukuu/AGILITY/JavaScript-EventLoop.md

 ```
 JavaScript runtimes contain a message queue which stores a list of messages to be
 processed and their associated callback functions.
 These messages are queued in
-response to external events (such as a mouse being clicked or receiving the r
+response to external events (such as a mouse being clicked or receiving the
-esponse to an HTTP request) given a callback function has been provided.
+response to an HTTP request) given a callback function has been provided.
 If, for example a user were to click a button and no callback function
 was provided – no message would have been enqueued.
 ```